-NBA Rumors: Cleveland Cavaliers In ‘Ongoing Talks’ To Extend Larry Nance, Jr.’s Contract, Per ‘Yahoo Sports’
+NBA Rumors: Cleveland Cavaliers In ‘Ongoing Talks’ To Extend Larry Nance Jr.’s Contract, Per ‘Yahoo Sports’

 According to SBNation‘s Cavs-centric blog Fear the Sword, Nance showed steady improvement after joining Cleveland at the 2017-18 trade deadline.
 Aside from enjoying a slight increase in his scoring and rebounding numbers, the 6-foot-9 former University of Wyoming forward and second-generation NBA star shot an impressive 54.5 percent when shooting between 10 to 16 feet away from the hoop.
 This was more than twice his 26.9 percent clip from that distance as a Laker.

-The news of Larry Nance, Jr. and the Cleveland Cavaliers working on a potential contract extension came shortly after the team was reported to have potentially strengthened their backcourt by adding a defensive-minded free agent.
+The news of Larry Nance Jr. and the Cleveland Cavaliers working on a potential contract extension came shortly after the team was reported to have potentially strengthened their backcourt by adding a defensive-minded free agent.
 Incoming third-year guard David Nwaba, who averaged 7.9 points and 4.7 rebounds for the Chicago Bulls last season, reportedly came to terms with the Cavs, with both sides working on the “final details” of the deal as of Wednesday, according to Yahoo Sports‘ Shams Charania.